 What information we store on your profile:

-When you sign your child up for a BUFCCF course, we collect the following information from you: name, address, date of birth, ethnicity, contact telephone number, email address, emergency phone numbers, the child’s school, GP surgery and address, medical conditions, photography consent.
-In some cases, we will require payment details (e.g. when paying through Booking Bug) however this information will never be stored.
+When you sign your child up for a BUFCCF course, we collect the following information from you: name, address, date of birth, ethnicity, contact telephone number, email address, emergency phone numbers, the child’s school, GP surgery and address, medical conditions, photography consent, marketing and communication preferences.
+In some cases, we will require payment details (e.g. when paying securely via Paypal on our website) however this information will never be stored.

 How we will use it: